safinaskar/gavin/deobfuscated/README-EN.markdown

 * Kernel
 * File system

-OS supports only one file system: tar archive, which is loaded as initrd (or initramfs, or initial ramdisk).
+OS supports only one file system type: tar archive, which is loaded as initrd (or initramfs, or initial ramdisk).
 Gavin cannot access to hard disk.
-Kernel places in the file "kernel", file system -- in "fs.tar". fs.tar contents "sh" (shell), "vi" (text viewer), "prim" (prime number generator, written by IOCCC judges, there is no sources) and some text files, which can be browsed by "vi".
+Kernel places in the file `kernel`, file system -- in `fs.tar`. `fs.tar` contents `sh` (shell), `vi` (text viewer), `prim` (prime number generator, written by IOCCC judges, there is no sources) and some text files, which can be browsed by `vi`.

-Originally OS had only one source file -- "prog.c".
-Then IOCCC judges renamed it to "gavin.c".
+Originally OS had only one source file -- `prog.c`.
+Then IOCCC judges renamed it to `gavin.c`.
 Then it was splited into 4 files:

-* `common.h` and `common.c` -- some common code for other parts
+* `common.h` and `common.c` -- some common code
 * `mkkernel.c` -- kernel
 * `sh.c` -- shell and text viewer